mapmeld/crowdbotblock/README.md

 Blockly is an open-source, drag-and-drop programming environment from Google.
 It was chosen for this project because it runs in the web browser and compiles to JavaScript.

+In addition to the changes made for CrowdBotBlock, you can [write your own blocks for Blockly](http://code.google.com/p/blockly/wiki/DefiningBlocks).

 See more on the Google Code page for [Blockly](http://code.google.com/p/blockly/).

 # About Johnny-Five